About the Project

 If you’d like to know more about what inspired the Dangerous Women Project, you can read about its history here.

-Two books collecting some of our favourite contributions are available for pre-order.
-The Art of Being Dangerous: Exploring Women and Danger through Creative Expression, edited by Jo Shaw and Ben Fletcher-Watson, will be released in May by Leuven University Press.
-You can pre-order it from Amazon UK here or sign up for notifications from the publisher here.
-Dangerous Women: fifty reflections on women, power and identity, edited by Jo Shaw, Ben Fletcher-Watson and Abrisham Ahmadzadeh, will be released in early 2022 by Unbound.
-You can pledge for a copy here.
+Two books collecting over 100 of our favourite contributions are available now.
+The Art of Being Dangerous: Exploring Women and Danger through Creative Expression, edited by Jo Shaw and Ben Fletcher-Watson, was released in May 2021 by Leuven University Press.
+You can order direct from the publisher here or visit your local bookshop.
+Dangerous Women: fifty reflections on women, power and identity, edited by Jo Shaw, Ben Fletcher-Watson and Abrisham Ahmadzadeh, was released in March 2022 by Unbound.
+You can order a copy here.